jasonbayton/11ty/_src/projects/managed-info/index.md

 - Custom information cards
 - Disabling fun (😁)

 If desired, MANAGED INFO can be organisation-branded as a custom application.
-Please do get in touch if interested.
+Please get in touch if interested.

 View more details and pricing information: